Usearus/foli-2023/README.md

 - This file has:
 - Styled Components
 - Airtable (database)
-- React Router
 - Auth0

 ## Things to add

 ---CRITICAL---

+- Add border radius & focus state to React-Quill in Add Sheet modal.
+- Add focus state to all sheets using React-Quill
 - add templates
+- add rich text editor to new sheet modal
 - add warning before deleting a job
 - Add general error banner with 3 second timeout and statement arguement
+- Make delete Sheet appear only on hover
-- Add delete Sheet
+- Add rename Sheet
-- Stop sheets reappearing after edit
+- Stop sheets reappearing after edit (May need to add a state in Airtable for this)
-- Add 'Position Details' sheet for each position
 - When an account using Auth0 is created, add a record to Airtable profile base that has the members email address

 ---LOW PRIORITY---

+- Add 'Position Details' sheet for each position
 - Look into crunchbase for Company Logos: https://data.crunchbase.com/docs/crunchbase-basic-getting-started
 - Modify toolbar module to simplify: https://quilljs.com/docs/modules/toolbar/
 - When I hover over a table row make it show that it is clickable
 - Add (25mi, 50mi, 100mi) miles dropdown to add to a location
 - Make numbers required to be 1000 and increment by 1000
-- Convert to next.js
 - When I open preferences, temp close profile.
 - When I click on profile remove active state on nav item
+- Convert to next.js

 ## Post-MVP Features